 Note that devices that are connected directly to a switch or a router form a two-device collision domain.
 Those devices each have two wire pairs: one for transmit and one for receive.
 The transmit of each one is connected to the receiver of the other.
 When these devices operate in Full-Duplex (they don’t always, as I’ll discuss in a future article), there can’t be a collision, but they still form a collision domain.
 With a hub, on the other hand, all devices are essentially on the same, flat network, and all devices connected to the hub are on the same collision domain.

-Now that we understand broadcast domains and collision domains, the next article in this series will discuss Full-Duplex and Half-Duplex communications.
+Now that we understand broadcast domains and collision domains, another article this series will discuss Full-Duplex and Half-Duplex communications.